kwaldenphd/ArcGIS-Online-tutorial/README.md

 25-Click the Print icon to generate a static image with your map and legend that you can save as an image or print to a PDF.

 <hr />

-## Additional Resources

-If you want to try creating other interactive maps using different data sets, then you can access and download other sample data sets in the links provided below.
-If you plan to use your own data set, then make sure your data include information related to location (i.e., longitude and latitude coordinates).